department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You’re in: Class VI
+You’re in Class VI.

-You may qualify for: Dental care to treat the dental issue that a VA dental care provider finds is making the health condition you’re being treated for harder to treat
+You may qualify for dental care to treat the dental issue that a VA dental care provider finds is making the health condition you’re being treated for harder to treat.

 </div>
 </div>